ildus/midi_foot_ctrl/README.md

 Notes
 ------

-* Use GPIO pins from 16-22 (excluding 20) for buttons.
+* Use GPIO pins 15,17,18,19,21,22 for buttons.
 The pins are pulled up, so buttons should connect pins to the ground to trigger midi commands.
 By default buttons are configured as in [Looperverse Pedal](https://www.youtube.com/watch?v=bb-JcCgHaWg).
-* In current version of the firmware WiFI and HTTP server are shutting down after 10 minutes of idle time (if you need to configure buttons just restart the device).
+* In current version of the firmware WiFI and HTTP server are shutting down after 5 minutes of idle time (if you need to configure buttons just restart the device), and the device is shutting down after 10 minutes of unused time.
+The button connected to GPIO15 wakes up the device.

 Basic components:
 -----------------